Cherry-Machado/Cherry-Machado/README.md

 Hello, GitHub! 👋

 I'm Cherry MAchado, a student at Brigham Young University-Idaho interested in computer and web development.
+Graduated in Public Relations and Higher University Technician in Computer Science.
+Web Developer.
+Trilingual (Spanish, English, Portuguese).

 Welcome to my GitHub profile!

 ## About Me